 May 15, 2019

-In the session "New Breath Technology for Measuring Marijuana Use Within the Impairment Window," Jeff Stoll will be discussing results from the latest clinical trials at the University of California, San Francisco, how they correlate to third-party research on impairment, and what this means for roadside marijuana testing.
+In the session "New Breath Technology for Measuring Marijuana Use Within the Impairment Window," Jeff Stoll discussed results from the latest clinical trials at the University of California, San Francisco, how they correlate to third-party research on impairment, and what this means for roadside marijuana testing.

 May 2, 2019

-Dr. Mike Lynn will be attending Ogletree Deakins' 2019 National Workplace Strategies Seminar in Las Vegas, NV and appearing on a panel with employment lawyers to discuss the impacts of marijuana legalization on the workplace.
+Dr. Mike Lynn attended Ogletree Deakins' 2019 National Workplace Strategies Seminar in Las Vegas, NV and appeared on a panel with employment lawyers to discuss the impacts of marijuana legalization on the workplace.

 April 12, 2019